How to Navigate North Carolina's 100-County Adoption System

 Mecklenburg County DSS serves the largest population in North Carolina and handles the highest volume of child welfare cases.
 For adoption, this means higher caseloads per caseworker, longer wait times for initial contact and assessment scheduling, and a more bureaucratic process overall.
 The tradeoff: Mecklenburg caseworkers have seen every type of adoption situation and are experienced with complex cases, ICPC interstate placements, and military families.

-Families in Mecklenburg County pursuing foster-to-adopt will find a relatively large pool of waiting children but should expect the process from inquiry to finalization to take eighteen to twenty-four months or longer if TPR is pending.
+Families in Mecklenburg County pursuing foster-to-adopt will find a relatively large pool of waiting children.
+The public foster-to-adopt pathway is commonly described as 12 to 24 months from initial licensing to finalization, and TPR or court scheduling can extend it.
 Private agency adoption through agencies based in the Charlotte area is well-supported, with multiple experienced agencies operating in the county.

 Wake County (Raleigh / Research Triangle)

 Wake County DSS is the second-largest county office by volume.
-Adoption families in Wake County often report a professional, organized process -- but the demand is high, and wait times for preplacement assessments can be three to five months.
+Adoption families in Wake County often report a professional, organized process -- but demand is high, and assessment scheduling varies with the current workload.
 Wake County's DSS website directs adoption inquiries to a general foster care orientation, which can confuse families who want to adopt but are not interested in fostering.

 The Research Triangle's concentration of technology and biotech workers means Wake County caseworkers frequently work with high-income, dual-career families who approach adoption with project-management expectations.
 The process is thorough but not fast.